pce-uw-jscript400/w3-mongo/readme.md

 });
 ```

 I was trying to see if I could drill down in the id's to get to the character name, but that doesn't work here.
-Hoping we can cover the solution in class.
+Hoping we can cover the solution with more detail in class.

 ---